 Many adult Muslims give Zakat to international causes, but it's also important to give money to people who need it in your local community.
 The pandemic has meant that many people have lost their jobs and loved ones.
 You can ensure that money goes to those who need it by researching and contacting your local charities.
 Charity is also a way to stay connected to people.
 If you are unable to pay Zakat, you could give away clothes you no longer want to a charity shop so that someone else can benefit from them.

 Ramadan can be tiring, but these tips should help provide some relief.
-You can still celebrate it with your family while maintaining social distancing.
 The most important thing to remember is to use Ramadan as an opportunity to reflect, spiritually re-energize and be kind to yourself.

 Ramadan Mubarak to all of you!